The healthcare system in Germany is based on four principles.2

 All citizens and permanent residents of Germany are required by law to have health insurance.
 Everyone who has statutory health insurance in Germany is entitled to the same healthcare – regardless of how much they pay for their insurance.
 The premium is determined solely according to income level.
 Statutory health insurance is based on the principle of solidarity, so people who earn more money pay more than those who earn less, and healthy and ill people pay the same amount.
 In this way, if people get ill, the costs of their medical care and loss of earnings are shared by everyone with that insurance.

-The statutory health insurance operates under the principle of benefits in kind.
+The statutory health insurance operates on the principle of benefits in kind.
 This means that the insured receives healthcare services without being issued a bill for the services.

 iii Funding and payment for specific services

 All employees pay a health insurance contribution based on their salary if they are enrolled in the public health insurance.
 The actual contribution rate is calculated by a panel of experts at the Federal Ministry of Finance and is the same across all statutory insurers.
-From 2015, the premium is 14.6 per cent of the gross income, but only up to a certain income level.
+From 2020, the premium is 14.6 per cent of the gross income, but only up to a certain income level.
 The employer and insured employee share the costs equally, paying 7.3 per cent each.
 Insurers may charge extra fees if their insurance premiums and other funding sources are not sufficient to cover their costs.
+The premium for the extra fee is an average of 1.1 per cent as of 2020 and equally shared by the employer and the insured employee.6

 Most of the statutory health insurance benefits are standard services and compulsory for all insurance providers.
 The services covered include practice-based treatment by family doctors, specialists and psychotherapists, hospital-based treatment and – under certain circumstances – treatment in rehabilitation facilities.
 These services also include screening tests, necessary vaccinations (not travel vaccinations) and medical care related to pregnancy and birth.